 Our bioengineering researchers are nationally recognized experts whose work is having an impact on the health and well-being of people everywhere.
-Our key areas of research are Biomedical Imaging and Devices, Computational Biomedicine, Biomaterials and Nanomedicine, and Neurotechnology and Computational Neuroscience.
+Our key areas of research are Biomedical Imaging and Devices, Computational Biomedical Engineering, Biomaterials and Nanomedicine, and Neurotechnology and Computational Neuroscience.

 Discovering New Ways to Improve Health

 Mason's Bioengineering Department is making a difference in people’s lives.
 Consider:

 Our researchers are working on nanomedicine and biomaterials with the potential to treat cancer and degenerated joint tissues and to stimulate the immune system to fight infectious diseases.

 We develop computational models to study blood flow in the brain to understand how aneurysms form, progress, and rupture, and to correct diseases of the eye.
 This work receives funding from the National Institutes of Health.

 We are using the latest ultrasound technology to improve prosthetics for arms, hands, and legs with funding from the National Science Foundation and the Department of Defense.